|

 View

-originally done for the Eaves Costume Company.
-They were dressing a
+done for the Eaves Costume Company, dressing a

 Broadway show.
-Eaves was located in the same building as S&K, who actually
+Eaves was located in the same building as F&K, who actually

 manufactured the Eisenberg jewelry.
 "Piggy" was done for Eaves, but sold as